ruromero/exhort/README.md

 Providers should be defined as a multi-valued list in the `providers` Query Parameter. e.g. `/analysis?providers=snyk&providers=oss-index`

+## Recommendations

+By default the service will look for Red Hat Trusted Content remmediations and recommendations.
+If you want to opt out from this service you can use the `recommend` query parameter and set it to `false`.
+Example `/analysis?recommend=false`

 ## Package URL Types

 The supported Package URL types depends on each external provider.